-You may not consider the best pencil sharpeners to be kit you need a guide for.
-But we all know the perils of using a substandard sharpener, from chipped pencil ends to broken lead.
-So, upgrading to one of the best pencil sharpeners means you'll have a decent tool that makes a fine, robust pencil point quickly and easily.
-And unless you like mess, having a wood shaving container is a bonus, too.
+You may not think of the best pencil sharpeners as equipment that requires too much thought, but we all know that a substandard sharpener can spell chipped pencil ends and broken lead.
+Upgrading to one of the best pencil sharpeners ensures you have a decent tool that does the job, giving your pencil a fine, robust point quickly and easily (and unless you like mess, a container for wood shavings is a bonus).

 Why you can trust Creative Bloq Our expert reviewers spend hours testing and comparing products and services so you can choose the best for you.
 Find out more about how we test.